Lexawise's Official Icon

-What is a Subagency in real estate?
-A clear guide
+What is a Subagency in Real Estate?
+A Clear Guide

 If you’re getting ready for the real estate exam or want a clearer picture of how different real estate agents operate, it’s essential to understand what a subagency in real estate is.
 This is a topic that often confuses new agents, buyers, and sellers alike.

-This guide explains how subagency in real estate operates, its role in a real estate purchase, and how understanding it can help avoid conflicts of interest by clarifying each party’s responsibilities.
+This guide explains how a subagency in real estate operates, its role in a real estate purchase, and how understanding it can help avoid conflicts of interest by clarifying each party’s responsibilities.

 What is an agency in real estate?